oneai-nlp/oneai-node/README.md

 </p>

 # Node.js SDK
-OneAI is a NLP as a service platform.
+One AI is a NLP as a service platform.
 Our API enables language comprehension in context, transforming texts from any source into structured data to use in code.

-This SDK provides safe and convenient access to OneAI's API from a node.js environment.
+This SDK provides safe and convenient access to One AI's APIs from a node.js environment.

 ## Documentation
 See the [One AI documentation](https://studio.oneai.com/docs?utm_source=open_source&utm_medium=node_sdk_readme)